tomtheisen/mutraction/docs/dependency.md

 "Generation" is a way of tracking the order of data changes.
 Every time a property is changed on a tracked object, the `generation` property of the [`Tracker`](./tracker.md) is incremented.
 The generation of the mutated object is then updated with the new tracker generation.

-All this is to say, when the result of this method changes, then one of its tracked dependencies changed.
+All this is to say, when the result of this method changes, then that means one of its tracked dependencies has been changed.